GopalkrishaRao/Placement_Assignment_Gopalkrishna_H_R/DSA_Assignments/Assignment15_Stacks/DSA_Assignmet_15_Stacks.md

 function reverseString(string) {
   const stack = new Stack();

-  // Push each character onto the stack for (let i = 0; i < string.length; i++) {
+  for (let i = 0; i < string.length; i++) {
     stack.push(string[i]);
   }

   let reversedString = '';

-  // Pop each character from the stack and append it to the new string while (!stack.isEmpty()) {
+  while (!stack.isEmpty()) {
     reversedString += stack.pop();
   }